security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``location:humane_id:qa``) of the level 10 administrative area in which the current Location is situated.
+This attribute contains the human-readable identifier (:ref:`location:humane_id:qa`) of the level 10 administrative area in which the current Location is situated.
 Level 10 is an extremely small administrative division and is rarely specified in freely available geospatial information sources.

 location:admin_level_9:qa